 On a good day, many of us will find it difficult to bring into reality our dream vocation, our right-livelihood or what some call our “true calling.”
 But, the majority of us retreat into predictable routines — even preferring the stale office cubicles of our dreadful employer(s) — to the unknown as if these ruts were sacred rituals that could ward off even scarier changes in financially stressful times.
 It’s as if our inner critic, the energy within that’s determined to keep us small and safe, has access to CNN’s ticker tape news.

 Our thoughts are overworking, 24/7, constantly alerting us to current tragedies and warning us of impending catastrophes.
-As fears arise, the only voices we seem able to hear — outside of us and in our minds — are reasons to play it safe: “Be warned, now’s a treacherous time to follow your heart” or “Only a fool would risk starting their own business in 2016!”
+As fears arise, the only voices we seem able to hear — outside of us and in our minds — are reasons to play it safe: “Be warned, now’s a treacherous time to follow your heart” or “Only a fool would risk starting their own business in the 21st-century!”

 Whether the pundits are right about there being a recession or not, my work, according to Rudyard Kipling: “[is] to keep my head, especially when all about me are losing theirs.”